JoeyHendricks/python-benchmark-harness/README.md

 ```

 It is important to understand that when using the intrusive method.
-That there are no side effect when running during normal operation.
+That there are no side effect when during normal operation.

-To be able to test the performance of function you need to create a performance test.
-The snippet below provides an excellent example of the first type of test that QuickPotato offers.
+#### Boundary Testing

+Within QuickPotato it is possible to create a performance test that validates if
+your code does not breach any defined boundary.
+An example of this sort of test can be found in the snippet below:

 ```python
 from QuickPotato.inspect.intrusive import unit_performance_test